A brief introduction

 Thanks to the great glTF spec documentation and examples, I got a glTF exporter working pretty fast.

-The first version of the exporter has already landed in r87 is still in early stage and under development.
-There’s an open issue If you want to get involved and follow the conversations about the missing features: #11951
+The first version of the exporter has already landed in r87, is still in an early stage, and is under development.
+There’s an open issue if you want to get involved and follow the conversations about the missing features: #11951.

 API

-The API follows the same structure of the existing exporters available in three.js:
+The API follows the same structure as the existing exporters available in three.js:

 var gltfExporter = new THREE.GLTFExporter();